ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 {{site.data.keyword.attribute-definition-list}}

-# Layer 7 load balancing
+# Policy-based load balancing
 {: #layer-7-load-balancing}

-Both public and private application load balancers support layer 7 load balancing.
-Data traffic is distributed based on configured policies and rules.
+Both public and private application load balancers support  layer 7 load balancing, where data traffic is distributed based on configured policies and rules.
 A policy defines the action to take, which means how the traffic is distributed, when the incoming request matches the rules that are associated with the policy.

-## Policies
+## Layer 7 policies
 {: #layer-7-policy}

 You can define policies for HTTP and HTTPS listeners.
 For each policy, you must define one or more rules.
 The policy is applied only when all its rules are matched.